 India has recently been struggling a lot when it comes to Internet-based freedom.
-It doesn’t matter if you are from India or not, you might already be aware of the porn ban that was implied towards websites that were serving porn content in India.
-That resulted in the ban on 857 porn sites.
-But that decision was short lived as almost every Indian thought it was a bad idea (and it indeed was).
+It doesn’t matter if you are from India or not, you might already be aware of the adult site ban that was implied towards websites that were serving adult content in India.
+That resulted in the ban on 857 mature content sites.
+But that decision was short-lived as almost every Indian thought it was a bad idea (and it indeed was).
 The ban was lifted just 2-3 days after the decision was made, and now the blocking is left on the ISP, which is still a thing that needs to be fixed.
-But those sites are still blocked which contain child Porn.

 But this post is not about that.
 This is related to a much more serious issue that needs to be addressed and the sad thing is that most of the Indian citizens who aren’t regular users of Internet won’t even know the effects of this.
 Yes, I am talking about the status of net neutrality in India.